liammcluckie/Cook-House/TESTING.md

 ## Browser Compatibility and Device Responsiveness Testing

-- This project was tested throughout the build on various device types and sizes using Google Chrome Developer Tools as well as other web based applications mentioned in the ReadMe document such as [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) to ensure fluid and error free responsive design. screenshots from this testing can be viewed [here.](testing/responsive-test/device-test.pdf) The deployed website was also continually tested on my own personal device of an iPhone 11 as well as an iPhone 12 mini to ensure the project worked as intended see screenshots below.
+- This project was tested throughout the build on various device types and sizes using Google Chrome Developer Tools as well as other web based applications mentioned in the ReadMe document such as [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) to ensure fluid and error free responsive design, screenshots from this testing can be viewed [here.](testing/responsive-test/device-test.pdf) The deployed website was also continually tested on my own personal device of an iPhone 11 as well as an iPhone 12 mini to ensure the project worked as intended see screenshots below.

     **Iphone 12 Mini**